GGiecold-zz/PySCUBA/README.md

 Nonetheless, please ensure all those prerequisites have been met before proceeding any further.
 In particular, ```PyQt``` might have to be installed manually.
 In addition, note that you might need to run this using ```sudo``` depending on your Python installation.

+In addition, you should have an up-to-date version of R in your environment, along with the ```princurve``` R package for principal curve analysis.

 Alternatively, you can also get PySCUBA from source by downloading a tarball or zip archive from the corresponding GitHub page.
 Once you have downloaded and unpacked the source, navigate into the root source directory and run:

 ```$ python setup.py install```